Regression toward the mean: Other examples

+If you have a pool of green balls and a pool of blue balls, and choose one ball until you have six balls, there is a 1/64 chance you will have six green balls, a 6/64 chance you will have five green balls and one blue ball, 15/64 you will have four green balls and two blue balls, and a 20/64 you will have three green balls and three blue balls.
+If you grab a different pool of balls you are more likely to have around 1/2 of the balls with the same colour.

 If your favourite sports team won the championship last year, what does that mean for their chances for winning next season?
 To the extent this result is due to skill (the team is in good condition, with a top coach, etc.), their win signals that it is more likely they will win again next year.
 But the greater the extent this is due to luck (other teams embroiled in a drug scandal, favourable draw, draft picks turned out to be productive, etc.), the less likely it is they will win again next year.

 If a business organisation has a highly profitable quarter, despite the underlying reasons for its performance being unchanged, it is likely to do less well the next quarter.

 Baseball players who hit well in their rookie season are likely to do worse their second; the "sophomore slump".
 Similarly, regression toward the mean is an explanation for the Sports Illustrated cover jinx — periods of exceptional performance which results in a cover feature are likely to be followed by periods of more mediocre performance, giving the impression that appearing on the cover causes an athlete's decline.